 And, don’t hesitate to reach out to us if holiday schedules have left you with supply chain challenges!

-Stay tuned to Smith’s Market Blog and our Twitter (@smithweb) for more industry news and analysis.
+Keep up with Smith’s Market Blog and our Twitter (@smithweb) for more industry news and analysis.